Žilvinas Kempinas

 Žilvinas Kempinas (born 1969 in Plungė, Lithuania) is a contemporary visual artist.
 He lives and works in New York City.

 Biography

-Zilvinas Kempinas studied at the Vilnius Academy of Arts during the time when Lithuania was one of the first republics to declare sovereignty from the Soviet Union in 1990.
+Žilvinas Kempinas studied at the Vilnius Academy of Arts during the time when Lithuania was one of the first republics to declare sovereignty from the Soviet Union in 1990.
 He graduated the Academy in 1993.
 Kempinas exhibited works that merged paintings, sculptures, performance art and installations.
 He collaborated with Oskaras Koršunovas and created set designs for "The Old Woman 2", "Hello Sonia New Year", "The Flying Dutchman", and "PS Byla OK" which won him the 1998 Kristoforas Award for Best Drama Theater Stage Design.